John Dagleish: Career

 In 2008 to 2011, Dagleish played Alf Arless in the Lark Rise to Candleford series on BBC.
 In 2014, he played Ray Davies as part of the original cast of Sunny Afternoon at Hampstead Theatre.
 The production transferred to the West End in October 2014, where Dagleish won the Laurence Olivier Award for Best Actor in a Musical for his performance.
 He was also nominated for the London Evening Standard emerging talent award.
 As part of the original cast he appeared on the original London cast album.

 In 2015, he joined the Kenneth Branagh Theatre Company, appearing in productions of Harlequinade and The Winter's Tale at the Garrick Theatre.
 In 2016, he played Lysander in A Midsummer Night's Dream at the Young Vic.
 In May 2017, he appeared in Common at the Royal National Theatre.
 Later that year, he appeared in Justice League.

 In 2018 in the film Christopher Robin, he plays the role of Matthew Leadbetter.

-He is currently playing the role of Benjamin Button in the musical The Curious Case of Benjamin Button in London's West End, for which he won another Olivier Award for Best Actor in a Musical.
+He has played the role of Benjamin Button in the musical The Curious Case of Benjamin Button in London's West End, for which he won another Olivier Award for Best Actor in a Musical.